Surjeet-Haldar/LendingClubCaseStudy/README.md

 6. Loan Purpose: The dataset includes various loan purposes, such as debt consolidation, credit card refinancing, home improvement, and others.
 Debt consolidation is the most common loan purpose, followed by credit card refinancing and home improvement.

-7. Loan Term: The loan term is either 36 months or 60 months.
-The distribution is fairly balanced between the two terms, indicating that borrowers have a choice between shorter and longer loan durations.
+7. Loan Term: Loan is granted to applicants for all purposes either for 36 months or 60 months. debt_consolidation lead high in both the terms followed by credit_card.Most of the loan applicants are given 36 months for the loan term.

 These inferences provide an overview of the loan dataset and highlight important characteristics of individual variables.
 They serve as a starting point for further analysis and can help identify potential patterns and relationships between variables in subsequent bivariate or multivariate analyses.